sevragorgia/CBAS/Manuscript/CBAS_DeSeq2_Analysis.md

 <img src="CBAS_DeSeq2_Analysis_files/figure-markdown_github/drop_anomalous_sample_and_replot-1.png" style="display: block; margin: auto;" /><img src="CBAS_DeSeq2_Analysis_files/figure-markdown_github/drop_anomalous_sample_and_replot-2.png" style="display: block; margin: auto;" />

-Figure 10.
-Cluster and Principal Component Analysis of the *rlog* transformed counts for *bleached vs. control* CBAS specimens after removing sample *CBAS\_Bleached\_5*.
+**Figure 10.** Cluster and Principal Component Analysis of the *rlog* transformed counts for *bleached vs. control* CBAS specimens after removing sample *CBAS\_Bleached\_5*.

 ------------------------------------------------------------------------

+In this reduced dataset, a total of 5508 transcripts were differentially expressed between the *control* and *bleached* sponges.
+Of these transcripts, 407 were overexpressed (with at least a 2 log2 fold change) in *bleached vs. control* sponges and 1597 were expressed at lower levels (at least a -2 log2 fold change) in *bleached vs. control* specimens.

 Inmune response transcripts are highly repressed when symbionts are not active or absent
 ----------------------------------------------------------------------------------------